zer0def/nginxinc-kubernetes-ingress/docs-web/troubleshooting.md

 ```
 Note that in the events section, we have a `Normal` event with the `AddedOrUpdated` reason, which informs us that the policy was successfully accepted.

 However, the fact that a policy was accepted doesn't guarantee that the NGINX configuration was successfully applied.
-To confirm that, check the events of the VirtualServer resources that reference that policy.
+To confirm that, check the events of the VirtualServer and VirtualServerRoute resources that reference that policy.

 ### Checking the Events of the ConfigMap Resource